 Yes, medical cannabis can be used to treat chronic migraine.

-THC is part of the cannabinoid plant that has a psychoactive effect on the brain.
-This means that the THC affects CB1 receptors in the brain, giving people the feeling of being “high.”
-THC also has positive medical effects and works well for nausea, anorexia, and pain management.
-Side effects of THC can include anxiety and paranoia.
+THC is the part of the cannabinoid plant that has a psychoactive effect on the brain.
+This means that the THC affects CB1 receptors in the brain, giving people the feeling of being ‘high, and may produce side effects like anxiety and paranoia.
+However, THC also has positive medical effects and works well for nausea, anorexia, and pain management.

-CBD has no psychoactive effects.
-“CBD is used more for treating the body, whereas THC is more for the mind,” said Dr. Mechtler.
+CBD has no psychoactive effects and me “CBD is used more for treating the body, whereas THC is more for the mind,” said Dr. Mechtler.

-Some patients need THC, some need CBD.
-Some patients require a combination of the two, known as the entourage effect.
+Both have medical properties, however it has been found that depending on the patient, some patients need more THC while others may need more CBD.
+Some patients may even require a combination of the two, known as the entourage effect.

 Yes!
 Medical Marijuana is a great alternative to prescription pain medication because of its non-addictive properties.
-It has the potential to help patients pain to the point that allows them to significantly reduce or discontinue their opiate medications.
+It has the potential to alleviate patients’ pain to the point that allows them to significantly reduce or discontinue their opiate medications.

 The content of this post is intended for general educational and informational purposes only; it does not constitute medical advice.
 Readers should always consult with a licensed healthcare professional for diagnosis and treatment.